gammaspire/wisesize/README.md

         ```

         * The output will be saved as `/Users/k215c316/Desktop/wisesize/nedlvs_parent_v1.fits`
-        * Row-matched to full NED-LVS, contains G object types only!
+        * Row-matched to full NED-LVS, contains WISESize_flag, SNR_flag, OBJID, RA, DEC, Z, Mstar_flag, SFR_flag, sSFR_flag
+            * NOTE: WISESize_flag does NOT include the SNR_flag

+### Add Mass Completeness, SFR Completeness, and sSFR Flags

+Companion notebooks located in `$wisesize/parent_sample/` but are also run as part of the Scaffold table in the above step

 ### Add Tempel Environment Flags
     * Full instructions with commentary given in `~/github/wisesize/tempel_catalogs.ipynb`